Le-Blanchardeu/aws-is-cheap_mailbox/README.md

 Now if you want to reply with your custom domain name (and not your perso email).
 Use the SMTP credentials displayed at the end of the Terraform apply (outputs) to create a new account in your favourite webmail.

+!!! note
+    If you already use SES and already got an active receipt rule set, you should import it into this terraform with the following command: `terraform import aws_ses_receipt_rule_set.global_rule_set enter-name-of-ruleset-here`

 ## Manual Deployment

 Now if you have a techno-phobia or are afraid to launch a stranger's terraform script (and you should be!).
 You can also follow the manual steps from this miserable blog -> [AWS IS CHEAP - Handling Emails](https://www.leblogdublanchard.com/2024/02/17/aws-is-cheap-handling-emails/)